nucypher/nucypher/doc/contracts.rst

 * `Upgradeable` is base contract for upgrading (<nucypher.blockchain.eth/project/contracts/proxy/README.MD>)
 * `Dispatcher` contract is used as proxy to other contracts.
 This provides upgrading of the `MinersEscrow`, `PolicyManager` and `Government` contracts
 * `Government` contract holds ownership for dispatchers and provides voting for upgrading of those contracts
 * `UserEscrow` contract locks tokens for some time.
-In that period tokens are lineraly unlocked and all tokens can be used as a stake in the `MinersEscrow` contract
+Tokens will be unlocked after specified time and all tokens can be used as a stake in the `MinersEscrow` contract

 Deployment
 ========================